vikramsingh2110/star-wars-characters/README.md

 # Star Wars Characters React Application

-This React application fetches a list of Star Wars characters from a public API (`https://swapi.dev/`) and provides features like pagination, loading indicators, error handling, character details modal, search and filter functionality, JWT authentication, and integration testing.
+This React application fetches a list of Star Wars characters from a public API (`https://swapi.dev/`) and provides features like pagination, loading indicators, error handling, character details modal, search and filter functionality and JWT authentication.
 The UI is designed using Tailwind CSS.

 ## Features